Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Experimental Evaluation

-\textbf{Foundation Model Choices.} \vilaintamp consists of foundation models.
+\vilaintamp consists of foundation models.
 In our experiments, we adopted Qwen-2.5VL-7B-Instruct~\cite{bai2025qwen2} for the object estimator\footnote{Due to poor object detection by GPT-4o in preliminary experiments, we used Qwen-2.5VL.} and GPT-4o~\cite{openai2024gpt4o} for the other modules and the corrective planning.
-The results of using open-source models instead of GPT-4o are discussed in Section A.6.
-It should be noted that the purpose of our framework is not to strictly compare the performance of various models, but rather to showcase the generalizability of our framework.
-In object detection, we assumed that the positions of fixed objects (e.g., robot arms and the cutting board) appearing throughout the tasks are known and focused on detecting objects (food ingredients and other tools) that change depending on the task.
+In object detection, we assumed that the positions of fixed objects (e.g., robot arms and the cutting board) appearing throughout the tasks are known and only detected objects (foods and other tools) that change depending on the task.

-\textbf{Generation Strategy.} \vilaintamp uses a chain-of-thought (CoT) prompting~\cite{wei2022chain,kojima2022large} when generating PDDL problems and performing corrective planning.
-Inspired by previous work \cite{silver2024generalized}, we implement a CoT summarization step, where the model is prompted to summarize the domain and propose a generation strategy.
-We implement CoT for both \vilaintamp and the baseline approach.
-As we will see in \cref{subsec:experimental_results}, CoT consistently improves performance and enables LLMs/VLMs to estimate outputs without relying on in-context learning (ICL), which includes input-output examples in prompts to describe tasks.
-Thus, \vilaintamp does not use ICL by default.
-When using ICL, input-output examples are randomly selected from the same type of task.
-In experiments, we generate $5$ outputs for each problem by sampling.
-Thus, for a task of $10$ problems, $50$ trials are evaluated.
-For prompt templates used in the experiments, see Section A.1.